msk-mind/datasheets-for-datasets/README.md

 # Pathology Data Mining

 The datasheets in this repo document data used in Pathology Data Mining.
 The data encompasses the modalities listed in the Datasets section below. [template.md](https://github.com/msk-mind/datasheets-for-datasets/blob/main/template.md) describes the layout and content of each datasheet.
-It has been designed to give a sense of completeness to the documentation for a datasheet.
-It may be used for the creation and maintenace of datasheets.
+It has been designed to give a sense of completeness to the documentation for a dataset, for ease of use, and for ease of maintenance.
+It should be used for the creation and maintenace of datasheets.

 ## Datasets: